Kyber Network Crystal Legacy Reaches Market Cap of $647.64 Million (KNC)

-Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on February 1st.
-One Kyber Network Crystal Legacy coin can currently be purchased for $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
-Kyber Network Crystal Legacy has a market capitalization of $647.64 million and approximately $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
-In the last seven days, Kyber Network Crystal Legacy has traded flat against the US dollar.
+Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on February 3rd.
+Kyber Network Crystal Legacy has a total market cap of $647.64 million and $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+In the last week, Kyber Network Crystal Legacy has traded flat against the US dollar.
+One Kyber Network Crystal Legacy coin can now be purchased for $3.16 or 0.00005518 BTC on popular cryptocurrency exchanges.

 Here is how related cryptocurrencies have performed in the last 24 hours: